LoyolaChicagoCS/gradhandbook/source/general.rst

 The main department phone number is (773) 508-8150.

-While the current Graduate Program Director (GPD) is often available by phone, you would do well to confirm a face to face meeting time by email at gpd@cs.luc.edu.
+While the current |gpd| is often available by phone, you would do well to confirm a face to face meeting time by email at gpd@cs.luc.edu.

 Department Office and Personnel
 ===============================